 Certain derivative instrument contracts entered into by the Company are governed by Master Agreements, which contain credit-risk-related contingent features that would allow the counterparties to terminate the contracts early and request immediate payment should the Company trigger an event of default on other specified borrowings.
-The aggregate fair value of all such contracts that are in a liability position at December 31, 2010 is \$25.7 million.
+The aggregate fair value of all such contracts that are in an asset position at December 31, 2011 is \$29.1 million.
 The Company is not subject to any obligations to post collateral under derivative instrument contracts.